-The Mare aux Hippopotames Biosphere Reserve is located about 60 km north of Bobo-Dioulasso in south-west Burkina Faso.
-It is known for its freshwater lake (‘mare’) with associated pools and marshes in the floodplain of the Volta Noire River as well as for its gallery forests.
+The Mare aux Hippopotames Biosphere Reserve is located about 60 km north of Bobo-Dioulasso in the Houet province of south-west Burkina Faso.
+It is known for its freshwater lake (‘mare’) with associated pools and marshes in the floodplain of the Volta Noire River, as well as for its gallery forests.
 The reserve contains a great variety of biodiversity, especially near the lake after which the reserve is named.

 The flora includes 191 species with 136 genus and 52 families.
-Thirty-three species have been registered for the river galleries, some twenty in the flood and aquatic vegetation areas.
-The flora of the savannahs and open forests includes some hundred species, while the vegetation on the cuirasse comes close to 70 species and about 40 species in the fallow land.
+Thirty-three species have been registered in the gallery forests and some about 20 for the flood and aquatic vegetation areas.
+The flora of the savannahs and open forests include about 100 species, while the vegetation on the ferruginous crust approaches 70 species and about 40 species for the fallow land areas.